bcosynot/glin/README.md

 ---

-## Works with your MCP client
+## Works with your AI assistant

 Seev is an MCP server and runs alongside your editor/assistant.
-For client‑specific setup (Cursor, Claude Desktop/Cline, Junie, VS Code, etc.), see:
+For client‑specific setup (Cursor, Claude Code, Junie, VS Code, etc.), see:

 - Guides → MCP clients: docs/guides/mcp-clients.md